12/28/14: hylophobia (n/a), n.

 IN A SENTENCE: Shannon demanded 30 minutes of smooches from Scott, but being a fierce recalcitrant he only gave 10.

 IN A SENTENCE: Edith has been exceptionally buoyant ever since her husband bought her a PlayStation.

 10/5/14: enmity (en-mi-tee), n.

 1. a feeling or condition of hostility; hatred; ill will; animosity; antagonism.

 IN A SENTENCE: Howard developed enmity for his brother upon learning he used Howard's credit card to buy gas for strangers in hopes of getting on the news.

 2. subject to, led by, or indicative of a sudden, odd notion or unpredictable change; erratic.

-IN A SENTENCE: Jan is known to be unpredictable, like when she capriciously sucked a guy's dick right before pepper-spraying him.
+IN A SENTENCE: Jan is known to be unpredictable, like when she capriciously rubbed a guy's shoulders right before pepper-spraying him.

 9/23/14: feckless (fek-lis), adj.